Skip to content

 The canonical producer/judge loop.
 Both halves use the operations above; the only thing that ties them together is that the second task references the first.

-1. Impose the producer.
+1. Propose the producer.
 Create a fulfill_brief task with a brief in its input.
-See Impose a task.
+See Propose a task.

 2. Watch it run.
 Watch a task in real time, or just open the task in the console UI.